 - Take the orchid out of its pot and inspect the roots.
 Roots that have just been watered are green and they should be slightly gray but yet still feel firm during their watering cycle.
 If the roots are brown, smelly and clearly rotting, then snip the roots back with a sterile pair of pruners back to healthy growth or back to the base of the plant.
 Wipe the blades with a cloth soaked in disinfectant between each snip, to prevent potentially spreading fungal pathogens from diseased, rotting roots to roots that are otherwise healthy.

-- Repot the orchid in a special orchid based potting medium.
-Pine bark based potting mediums are best for moth orchids, as they absorb enough moisture from the orchids roots, yet create a porous well draining soil structure to allow excess water to drain away easily.
+- Repot the orchid in a special orchid-based potting medium.
+Pine bark-based potting mediums are best for moth orchids, as they absorb enough moisture from the orchid’s roots, yet create a porous well-draining soil structure to allow excess water to drain away easily.
 It is important to replace the potting medium if the roots are rotting.

-- Repot your orchid every 2 or 3 years mitigate the affects of overwatering.
+- Repot your orchid every 2 or 3 years to mitigate the effects of overwatering.
 Orchid potting mixes decompose over time which makes the potting medium more compact and increases moisture retention, whilst decreasing the amount of oxygen around the roots and results in the symptoms of an overwatered orchid.
-Repot your orchid in new potting medium in the Spring, when the orchid is at its most resilient.
+Repot your orchid in a new potting medium in the Spring, when the orchid is at its most resilient.

 - Ideally plant your orchid in a clear plastic pot with lots of holes in the base and side of the pot.
-Clear plastic pots allow your to see the roots, so you can see when they are healthy (green to light gray with a firm texture and plump appearance) and see if they are looking overwatered or underwatered.
+Clear plastic pots allow you to see the roots, so you can see when they are healthy (green to light gray with a firm texture and plump appearance) and see if they are looking overwatered or underwatered.
 The holes in the side of the pot also help with air circulation, to keep the roots healthy.
 You can then place the plastic pot inside a larger, outer decorative pot.

 Do not remove any yellow leaves as they are likely to die back and fall off on their own.
-Removing them when the leaf is still attached can causes additional stress to the already overwatered orchid.
+Removing them when the leaf is still attached can cause additional stress to the already overwatered orchid.